 All said and done, this feels like a step in the right direction but the problem is it’s moving too slowly.
 The post-credit sequence does create enough excitement for the next part but it’ll still need a whole lot of revamping.

 Two and a half stars!
 (Half better than the last one.
 At this speed, I’ll be rating Venom 5 with 4 stars)

 Venom: Let There Be Carnage releases on 14 October, 2021.

 Share with us your experience of watching Venom: Let There Be Carnage.

 Not interested in superheroes?
-James Bond fans, check out our review of No Time To Die.
+James Bond fans, check No Time To Die movie review.